Update: News from the FDA: Updates on breast cancer treatment

 BioZorb Markers

-The issued a safety communication regarding BioZorb Markers, devices placed in soft tissue such as the breast.
+The FDA issued a safety communication regarding BioZorb Markers, devices placed in soft tissue such as the breast.
 These markers help healthcare providers precisely identify where cancerous tissue was removed by surgery.
 This can help guide doctors to ensure that future medical procedures, such as radiation or surgery, focus on the right area.

 The BioZorb Marker and BioZorb LP Marker have two parts: 1) a biodegradable framework that dissolves and is completely absorbed into the body in one year or longer, and 2) six titanium metal clips that permanently remain in the body.